fenghaitao/spec-kit/templates/spec-template.md

 ## Test-Driven Specification: User Stories & Validation Strategy

 **Purpose**: Define comprehensive, testable scenarios that drive both specification clarity and test case development.
 Each scenario should be implementable as automated tests in subsequent phases.

-### Primary User Story
-[Describe the main hardware device operation flow in plain language - how software interacts with the device]

 ### Functional Test Scenarios (Given-When-Then Format)